 - What can the lender do if the borrower misses payments?
 Can the lender charge fees, report to credit reporting agencies, or foreclose on the home?

-It’s wise to secure the lender’s interest—even if the lender and borrower are close friends or family members.
-A secured loan allows the lender to take the property (through foreclosure) and get their money back in a worst-case scenario.
-Is that really necessary?
+Also, it’s wise for the lender to secure their interest—even if the lender and borrower are close friends or family members.
+A secured loan allows the lender to take back the property through foreclosure and get their money back in a worst-case scenario.

-A borrower may die or get sued unexpectedly.
-If the property is held in the borrower’s name only—without a properly filed lien—creditors can go after their home or pressure the borrower to use the home’s value to satisfy a debt.
-A secured mortgage helps protect the lender’s interest, assuming everything is structured correctly.
+If the property is held in the borrower’s name only—without a properly filed lien—creditors can go after the home or pressure the borrower to use the home’s value to satisfy a debt.

 For documentation, work with qualified experts.
 Talk to local attorneys, your tax preparer, and others who can help guide you through the process.
-If you're working with large sums of money, this isn't a DIY project.
-Several online services can handle everything for you, and local service providers can also do the job.
-Ask exactly which services are provided, including:
+You're working with large sums of money; this isn't a DIY project.
+When hiring a professional, you may want to consider:

 - Will you get written mortgage agreements?

 - Can payments be handled by somebody else (and automated)?

 - Will documents be filed with local governments (to secure the loan, for example)?